damar-wicaksono/uqtestfuns/joss/paper.md

 specification.
 There are, however, some major differences:

-- `UQTestFuns` has fewer dependencies and is more lean in its implementations, while `otbenchmark` is built on top of and coupled to OpenTURNS.
-  This is to be expected as one of `otbenchmark`'s main goals is to provide the OpenTURNS development team with a tool for helping with the implementation of new algorithms.
+- One of the `otbenchmark`'s main aims is to provide the OpenTURNS development team with a tool for helping with the implementation of new algorithms.
+  As such, it is built on top of and coupled to OpenTURNS.
+  `UQTestFuns`, on the other hand, has fewer dependencies and is more lean in its implementations.
 - `UQTestFuns` is more modest in its scope, that is, simply to provide a library of UQ test functions implemented in Python with a consistent interface and an online reference